 Throughout our nation’s history, whether it was during the battle for Fort Wagner and the Fort Pillow Massacre during the Civil War or in the battle where your white uncle died….black soldiers have not been treated with the respect that their white counterparts received.
 Many black soldiers were treated pretty much like those caterpillars treated you.
-Even though you were willing to help save their lives, they pooped on you just the same.
+Even though you were willing to help save their lives, they looked down on you just the same.

 Racism always reminds me of horses.
 I have often wondered why if God created horses, which are the same animal, in so many beautiful colors, why anyone would think he would not do the same with people.
 Did God intend that palomino horse would be of any less value than a brown or sorrel one?
 Of course, not!
 So why, would anyone think that God would create people of different worth and value because of color.

 This reminds me of a couple of situations I found myself in when I was not much older than you.
 Several of the schools I attended were white minority schools.
 That means there were many more students of color than white kids.
 I will never forget being in the locker room in seventh grade when I heard one of my black friends shout, “Girl, you sure are white, you are white all over!”
 It was then, that I noticed I was the only white person in that whole room.
 I have never forgotten how it felt to be exposed before my peers as the “different” one.